ELELAB/mavisp_data_collection/README.md

 NEWS

+02/12/2025
+mavisp_automatization has been revised to allow for collection of only essential modules for importing - useful when there is planned downtime from external resources not needed for the basic importing

 25/11/2025
 New module to cover variants impacting on native ss-bond or for de novo ss-bond upon mutation Fixed mavisp.py and dot_plot.py for GEMME thresholds and implemented options to choose different VEP for the discovery workflow